material-motion/material-motion/specifications/runtime/scheduler.md

     # Associate a plan with a target.
     scheduler.addPlan(plan, to: target)

-**One instance of a performer type per target**: Create one performer instance for each *type* of performer required by a target.
+#### One instance of a performer type per target

+Create one performer instance for each *type* of performer required by a target.
 This allows multiple plans to affect a single performer instance.
 The performers can then maintain state across multiple plans.

 ![](../../_assets/OnePerformer.svg)